After Trump’s U.S. victory, V24 hit the streets of Tel Aviv. What do Israelis really think?

 The reactions also touched on the broader implications for U.S.-Israel relations.
 Some Israelis felt that Trump’s focus on America might overshadow international concerns.
 “I think that what’s going to happen is that he’s going to just care much for America,” one person suggested.
 Others were uncertain about the benefits for the United States itself, stating, “It’s good for us but not so much for America.”

-Amid the mixed feelings, there remains a common desire for peace and stability.
-Many Israelis, regardless of their stance on Trump, hope for an end to ongoing conflicts.
+Despite differing views, a common hope for peace and stability unites many Israelis.
 “If he can bring the hostages back, that’s all I need.
 Let us win the war; that’s enough,” one person emphasized.
-Another shared a broader perspective: “It’s not only the peace in the Middle East—the peace with Russia in Ukraine, all of the world that happens in our world.”
+Another added a broader perspective: “It’s not only the peace in the Middle East but also the peace with Russia in Ukraine.”